-Fob: An armed security system is automatically disarmed when the fob is present and the motorcycle is moved or the OFF/RUN switch is moved to RUN.

-The range of the fob is 1.5 m (5ft).
+Fob: An armed security system is automatically disarmed when the fob is present and the motorcycle is moved or the ignition switch is turned to IGNITION or ACCESSORY.
+The range of the fob is 1.5 m (5 ft).

-When the system disarms, the siren chirps once and the security indicator lamp illuminates for a solid four seconds and then turns off.
+When the system disarms, the optional siren chirps once and the security indicator lamp illuminates for a solid four seconds and then turns off.